ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa1/index.md

 | List of sexp list
 | Atom of string
 ```
-For more info about S-expressions in Core, see [here]https://realworldocaml.org/v1/en/html/data-serialization-with-s-expressions.html
+For more info about S-expressions in Core, see [here]https://dev.realworldocaml.org/data-serialization.html
-Note that a large amount of the extended syntax and some of the functions
-from realworldocaml are out of date as Core is frequently updated.
+This is a new version of realworldocaml and is in progress, so it may have
+errors.
+It likely will not match the version of core on ieng6 for any syntax
+extensions,  as that version is somewhat dated.

 Thus, an example S-expression that could be parsed into a program would be as
 follows